Configure user security to resources in an environment

 Create or configure a custom security role

 If your app uses a custom entity, its privileges must be explicitly granted in a security role before your app can be used.
 You can either add these privileges in an existing security role or create a custom security role.

-In PowerApps Admin center select the environment where you want to update a security role.
+Sign in to the Power Platform admin center, and select the environment for which you want to update a security role.

-Select Security roles
+Select Security roles.

-Select the privileges Read, Write, Append
+Select the privileges Read, Write, Append.

 Select Save and Close.

-Minimum privileges to run app
+Minimum privileges to run an app

 Start by downloading the solution from the Download Center: Common Data Service minimum privilege security role.